This post may contain affiliate links. Read our disclosure policy.

 - In a medium bowl, whisk the egg yolks and sugar until very well combined and light in color.
 Add the cornstarch and whisk vigorously until no lumps remain.
 Gradually whisk a ladle of the hot milk mixture into the egg mixture.
 Gradually whisk in the remaining hot milk mixture.
 Pour the egg-milk mixture back into the saucepan.
 Cook over medium-high heat, whisking constantly, until thickened and barely boiling.

-Remove from heat and stir in the butter and vanilla.
+- Remove from heat and stir in the butter and vanilla.
 Strain into a clean bowl.
-Let cool slightly before pressing plastic wrap against the surface.
+Let cool slightly before pressing plastic wrap directly against the surface.
 Chill for at least 2 hours, or preferably overnight.

 For the pastry:

-Scoop the mixture into a stand mixer fitted with the paddle attachment, or use a hand mixer.
+- Scoop the mixture into a stand mixer fitted with the paddle attachment, or use a hand mixer.
 Turn to medium speed and beat for about 30 seconds.
 Add 3 of the eggs, one at a time, mixing well after each addition.
 Mix until the dough is smooth and glossy and the eggs are thoroughly incorporated.
-Scrape down the sides of the bowl at least once.
+Scrape down the sides and bottom of the bowl at least once.
 The dough should be thick but fall into a V-shaped ribbon when the paddle is lifted.
-If the dough is too thick, beat the remaining 1 egg and drizzle in just enough until that ribbony consistency is achieved.
+If the dough is too thick, beat the remaining 1 egg into a separate small bowl, and drizzle in just enough until that V-shaped ribbony consistency is achieved.

-Fit a pastry bag with a large plain tip and transfer the dough to the bag.
-Pipe 10 to 12 large logs about 1-inch wide and 4-inches long onto the prepared baking sheet, spacing about 2 inches apart.
+- Fit a pastry bag with a large plain tip and transfer the dough to the bag.
+Pipe 10 to 12 large logs about 1-inch wide and 4-inches long onto the prepared parchment-lined baking sheet, spacing about 2 inches apart.
 Whisk the remaining egg with 2 teaspoons water and brush over the éclairs.
-Smooth any bumps on the dough with your fingers.
+Gently smooth any bumps on the dough with your fingers.

-Bake for 15 minutes at 425°F, then reduce the heat to 375°F, rotate the pan, and continue baking for another 25 minutes, or until puffed and golden brown.
-Let cool completely on the baking sheet.
+- Bake for 15 minutes at 425°F, then reduce the heat to 375°F, rotate the pan, and continue baking for another 25 minutes, or until puffed and golden brown.
+Allow to cool completely on the baking sheet.

 To make the chocolate glaze: